 Assuming that you have met all the deadlines listed in this guide, your Committee letter packet is scanned and uploaded to AMCAS Letter Writer Application, a secure, web-based system for transmitting letters of recommendation to medical schools, in late July or early August.
 The medical schools you've applied to will download your packet when they are ready to evaluate your file.
-VirtualEvals is the online system we use to transmit your Committee letter packet to osteopathic schools and a few other programs.
+We use a similar on-line system to transmit your Committee letter packet to osteopathic schools and a few other programs.

 Please remember that the Committee letter can be sent only in support of applications to medical or other health-related professional schools and for certain scholarships for these schools.
 We will not send the letter to graduate schools or to prospective employers since the individual recommendations included in it are authorized only for medical education programs.